peterhaefliger/hugo/content/_index.md

 ![scrum certificates](/images/scrum_certificates.png)

 If you are interested in more details about my continuing education or my professional career, please see my profile on [linkedin](https://www.linkedin.com/in/peter-h%C3%A4fliger-89b107103/).
-You will see that I call myself "agile software developer and product owner".
-I sometimes fear that my developer colleagues might find this presumptuous.
-After all, I have not been a "developer" since I got promoted team lead in 2010.
-On the other hand, what's my professional purpose other than developing software, even if I am not actually coding?
-When people talk of a "film-maker", they usually refer to the director or producer, not to the person actually holding the camera.
-In the same sense, I will always consider myself a software developer, even if my contribution is not in writing code but in identifying customer requirements, reconciling stakeholder priorities and maximizing value.

 ## About this blog

 I have created this blog as a repository of thoughts and ideas written down for later reference and discussion.
 Sometimes the act of writing it down already helps me structure a thought or shape an idea.

-As a former scrum master and current product owner, I have great interest in all things agile but also in more technical software engineering and programming topics.
+As a former scrum master and current product owner, I have great interest agile practices but also in more technical software engineering and programming topics.

 ## About the tools and technologies used